CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Model selection based on predictive power
 ################################################

-If censorship is present, it's not appropriate to use a loss function like mean-squared-error or mean-absolute-loss.
+If censoring is present, it's not appropriate to use a loss function like mean-squared-error or mean-absolute-loss.
 Instead, one measure is the concordance-index, also known as the c-index.
 This measure evaluates the accuracy of the ordering of predicted time.
 It is infact a generalization of AUC, another common loss function, and is interpreted similarly: